ansible-collections/overview/collection_requirements.rst

 **Note**

-If the Collections does not support Python 2.6 and/or Python 3.5 explicitly then kindly take the below points into consideration:
+If the collection does not support Python 2.6 and/or Python 3.5 explicitly then kindly take the below points into consideration:

 - Not supporting Python 2.6 on the managed node means that you are dropping support for RHEL6, which has extended support until 2024.